rexresearch

 confined gas before the fuel components have begun to flow into

-used for the rocket and may lie, for example, between about 5 and
+plant used for the rocket and may lie, for example, between

-100 bars.
-The initial pressure of the gas is favorably between
+about 5 and 100 bars.
+The initial pressure of the gas is

-about 20 and 40 bars and, advantageously, is equal to
+favorably between about 20 and 40 bars and, advantageously, is

-approximately 30 bars.
-However, the invention is not limited to
+equal to approximately 30 bars.
+However, the invention is not

-the values given above.
-As an example, the initial pressure of the
+limited to the values given above.
+As an example, the initial

-gas may be higher for a rocket which operates in the atmosphere
+pressure of the gas may be higher for a rocket which operates in

-the invention, at least one of the storage tanks of the rocket
+to the invention, at least one of the storage tanks of the

-includes at least one portion for accommodating the gas and which
+rocket includes at least one portion for accommodating the gas

-is in communication with, or may be brought into communication
+and which is in communication with, or may be brought into

-with, the portions of the storage tank which accommodate the fuel
+communication with, the portions of the storage tank which

 Where the storage tanks of the rocket include more than one